Software development fundamentals

 Development and modification of software only takes place in development environments.

-Data from production environments is not used in a development or testing environment unless the environment is secured to the same level as the production environment.
+Data from production environments is not used in non-production environments unless the non-production environment is secured to at least the same level as the production environment.

 Control: ISM-1422; Revision: 3; Updated: Sep-18; Applicability: NC, OS, P, S, TS; Essential Eight: N/A